othercat/CJKFontScript/README.md

 Please also take references from:<br><http://shikisuen.github.io/OSXCJKFontPlists/><br><http://shikisuen.github.io/OSXCJKFontPlists/CTPresetFallbackAnalysis.html>

-Update History
+Major Update History
 =============
+####2014Oct26(MST) Wave 2, Codename "Tohma Kazusa"####
+These bug fixes were introduced regarding to the First "Stable" Release:

+1. We changed constant of PlistRegEx into variable to make sure PlistRegEx will be downloaded to the Working Directory, not the User Root folder `./`.
+2. MD5 CheckSum process of PlistRegEx introduced.
+3. Working Directory redefined as `/tmp/FontInstallationScriptSysPlistsDir/`.
+4. Mass fixes were introduced in order to avoid unpredictable errors like "script can not be executed under folders which contains `space` in their names".

-####2014Oct26(GMT+8), First Stable Release####
+####2014Oct26(GMT+8) Wave 1, First Stable Release####
 These bug fixes were introduced in recent days since this Git Project Starts:

-- Automatic De-Fib scripts have been introduced since this update, and will be updated if new factorial scripts are shipped with further Yosemite updates.
+1. Automatic De-Fib scripts have been introduced since this update, and will be updated if new factorial scripts are shipped with further Yosemite updates.
-- The previous version of those installer scripts use their current directories as working directory, this may cause serious failure of downloading PlistRegEx and Source Han Sans correctly.
+2. The previous version of those installer scripts use their current directories as working directory, this may cause serious failure of downloading PlistRegEx and Source Han Sans correctly.
 We Fixed this issue by building a specific temporary working directory, and this directory will be removed if these new installer scripts get their job finished.
-- Both Installer Scripts and `restore.sh` could now backup (move) and restore ttf STHeiti fonts (from `/Library/Fonts/`) correctly.
+3. Both Installer Scripts and `restore.sh` could now backup (move) and restore ttf STHeiti fonts (from `/Library/Fonts/`) correctly.
-- Comments are written neatly among Installer Scripts and `restore.sh`.
+4. Comments are written neatly among Installer Scripts and `restore.sh`.
-- In order to let the `restore.sh` always reads the most-recent backups, We have updated backup methods: If most-recent backups detected while running Installer Scripts, the existed most-recent backups will be renamed by adding suffix with the current time stamp.
+5. In order to let the `restore.sh` always reads the most-recent backups, We have updated backup methods: If most-recent backups detected while running Installer Scripts, the existed most-recent backups will be renamed by adding suffix with the current time stamp.
-- Both Installer Scripts and `restore.sh` will let you confirm before they perform "kill-finder + clean-font-cash + force-reboot".
+6. Both Installer Scripts and `restore.sh` will let you confirm before they perform "kill-finder + clean-font-cash + force-reboot".
-- Safari CSS file is introduced to let Apple Safari follows system's font fallback settings.
+7. Safari CSS file is introduced to let Apple Safari follows system's font fallback settings.
-- We fixed all of those "IF" syntax errors which could cause failure on copying Hiragino Fonts from `/Library/Fonts/` to System Font Folder.
+8. We fixed all of those "IF" syntax errors which could cause failure on copying Hiragino Fonts from `/Library/Fonts/` to System Font Folder.
-- The Installer Scripts now also translate `DefaultFontfallbacks.plist` into XML format before applying modifications.
+9. The Installer Scripts now also translate `DefaultFontfallbacks.plist` into XML format before applying modifications.

 [END].